5 Football-Shaped Snacks That Will Score Big on Game Day

-Football games are always more fun when you have friends or family over and serve treats and snacks.
-Show off your team spirit with foods made especially for game day.
-If you’re just hosting a few friends, serve up our Fudgy Football Brownies and a Spicy Cheese (Foot)Ball.
-And if you’ve got a team-size crowd coming over, we’ll show you how to make an epic Snack Stadium that’s got almost every tailgating appetizer you can imagine.
+Snacks are a major requirement for watching any football game with family and friends, so show off your team spirit with foods made especially for game day.
+These ball-shaped foods and other appetizers will give even rival teams something to agree on!
+To feed just a few fans, serve up Fudgy Football Brownies and a Spicy Cheese (Foot)Ball.
+And if you've got a team-size crowd coming over, make an epic Snack Stadium that's got almost every tailgating appetizer you can imagine.
+Whether you choose to save these football-shaped snacks as a special treat for the big game or make them a tailgating tradition, each one is guaranteed to earn cheers from your crowd.

 1. Spicy Cheese (Foot)Ball

-Fans of savory food, you’ll want to stand guard over this football appetizer all night long.
-It’s so good that you won’t be able to stop eating it after your first taste.
-This spicy cheese ball recipe is easy to shape into a football.
-A roll through crispy bacon bits makes it look a lot like an actual football.
+Fans of savory food, you'll want to stand guard over this football appetizer all night long.
+Thanks to a three-cheese combo (cream cheese, cheddar, and Monterey Jack) mixed with corn, jalapeños, and spicy pepper sauce, everyone will be drawn back for more after the first bite.
+To make it look as realistic as possible, shape it into an oval instead of a traditional round cheese ball.
+A roll through crispy bacon bits makes it just the right shade of brown to imitate a real football.
 Use a few cheese shreds for the laces, then serve with crackers and your favorite veggies for dipping.

 2. Football Cookie Dough Pops

-Yep, this is one cookie dough recipe that’s actually safe to eat.
-The trick is using a mixture of oat and coconut flour and skipping raw eggs.
-Once the chocolate chip cookie dough is ready, use football-shape cookie cutters to slice it.
+Does anyone ever say no to edible cookie dough?
+The trick to making this safe-to-eat-raw recipe is using a mixture of oat and coconut flour (which don't need to be baked) and skipping raw eggs.
+Once the chocolate chip cookie dough is ready, use football-shaped cookie cutters ($7, Walmart) to slice it.
 Insert a stick, cover in melted chocolate, and finish with white chocolate laces on top.
-This is one dessert recipe sure to sail all the way to a touchdown!
+Then these fun little footballs are ready to sail all the way to a touchdown.

 3. Pumpkin Football Cakes

-Football is mainly a fall sport, so of course we had to use one of our favorite fall ingredients to make these mini football cakes.
-A can of pumpkin (plus cinnamon, nutmeg, and cloves) makes for a tasty fall spice cake that’s the right shade for turning into footballs.
-To make them worthy of a star quarterback, bake the cakes in egg-shape muffin cups (this creates the signature football shape).
-Slice through the center so you can fill them with a generous smear of buttercream frosting.
-Pipe frosting football laces on top for the finishing touch.
+Football rules autumn, so naturally, using another fall favorite to make these football-shape snacks just makes sense.
+A can of pumpkin (plus cinnamon, nutmeg, and cloves) helps make a tasty fall spice cake that's just the right shade for transforming into mini footballs.
+To make these fun football foods worthy of a star quarterback, bake the cakes in egg-shape muffin cups ($18, Walmart) to create the signature football shape.
+Slice through the center so you can fill them with a generous smear of buttercream frosting, then pipe frosting laces on top for the finishing touch.

 4. Fudgy Football Brownies

-Fudgy brownies are so easy to turn into footballs that you’ll wonder why you haven’t done it before.
-Make a big pan of our favorite fudgy brownie recipe, then use a football (or oval) cookie cutter to make an army of footballs.
+Fudgy brownies are a natural fit for turning into cute football-shape snacks.
+Make a big pan of your favorite fudgy brownie recipe, then use a football (or oval) cookie cutter to make an army of footballs.
+If you don't have a cookie cutter in the right shape, you can also use a knife to cut out individual ovals while the brownies are in the pan.
 Pipe on creamy white frosting as laces, and this dessert is ready for a touchdown celebration.
-If you want to speed up the process, use your favorite boxed brownie mix.
+If you want to speed up the process, instead of baking from scratch, use a boxed brownie mix, then dress up your dessert.

 5. Build an Epic Snack Stadium

-It’s not a football game without a towering stadium.
-Even if you’re watching from home, you can easily bring the stadium to your party by creating this massive snack version.
-Build the "field” out of seven-layer dip topped with shredded lettuce and sour cream yard lines.
-Create the stands with trays of all your tailgating favorites.
-We’re talking meatballs, chicken wings, chips and queso, you name it!
-Build the stadium walls with stacks of submarine sandwiches.
-None of your guests will go into halftime hungry that’s for sure!
+For some fans, their home team's stadium is just as iconic as the team itself.
+Even if you're watching from home, you can easily bring the stadium to your party by creating this massive snack version.
+Build the "field" out of seven-layer dip topped with shredded lettuce and sour cream yard lines.
+Fill the stands with trays of all your tailgating favorites, including meatballs, chicken wings, chips and queso, and any other apps you consider a game day must.
+Finish constructing the stadium walls with stacks of sliced submarine sandwiches.
+If you really want to go a few extra yards, use a little extra sour cream to pipe your favorite team's mascot into the center of the field, or write their name in the end zone.
+With so many snacks to go around, no one should go to halftime hungry!